iBehave-CADRE/DrosoMenu/Arduino_Firmware/README.md

 # DrosoMenu Arduino Firmware

 This firmware controls the DrosoMenu apparatus for neuroscience experiments, such as automated delivery of gustatory stimuli or precise positioning of experimental subjects.
 The code manages two actuators (X and Z axes) and provides a synchronization signal for external data acquisition systems.
+It has to be flashed on the Arduino in the DrosoMenu control box, to run in a continuous loop.

 ## Hardware Overview